Azores itinerary: 3 beautiful islands in 10 days

 Miradouro Lagoas Rasa e Funda

 Next, head to Miradouro da Fajã de Lopo Vaz on the south coast.
-From here, you can hike down to Fajã de Lopo Vaz beach.
+From here, you can hike down to the beach of Fajã de Lopo Vaz.
 The beach itself is not that nice and not really suitable for swimming (very rocky, big waves and lots of jellyfish) but the views are magnificent.

 Lastly, visit two impressive rock formations – Rocha dos Frades and Rocha dos Bordões.
-The first one looks like one big rock wall that’s surrounded by green pastures and the second one boasts a set of huge vertical basalt columns.
+The first one looks like one big rock wall that’s surrounded by green pastures and the second one consists of huge vertical basalt columns.

 Spend another night at Aldeia da Cuada.